Schema

 Building your app using a schema that is already actively used in Hypergraph's knowledge graph unlocks composability between your dataset and other datasets used in Hypergraph's knowledge graph.

 You can search for schemas used within the Hypergraph knowledge graph using the Hypergraph Schema Browser.
+You can also use the TypeSync tool to generate a mapping for your schema.

 Example